tomalec/articles/Starcounter/starcounter-include-3.0.0.md

 1. `<juicy-composition>` was removed -

     previously your content was stamped at `starcounter-include > juicy-composition` now it's stamped directly in `starcounter-include` so your CSS selectors become shorter, you don't have to bother about additional wrapper and you are able to select and style nested `starcounter-include` from parent one's Shadow DOM.
-2. specific `<slot name="...">` elements are no longer automatically created for every Light DOM element -
+2. named `<slot ...>` elements are no longer automatically created for every Light DOM element -

-    that improves the performance heavily, removes confusing magic, makes us closer to just native Shadow DOM behavior - it's not just declarative, allows you to hide your element in Shadow DOM layout composition by just removing its `slot`.
+    that improves the performance heavily, removes confusing magic, makes us closer to just native Shadow DOM behavior - it's not just declarative, allows you to hide your element in Shadow DOM layout composition by just removing its `<slot>`.
-3. implicit slot names (like `slot="myapp/1"`) are no longer automatically created -
+3. implicit slot names/attributes (like `slot="myapp/1"`) are no longer automatically created -

     again it increases performance, reduces the magic.
 Also, it's requirement of the point above.

     In SD V1, if element has a `slot` attribute attached it **will NOT** be distributed by default slot `<slot></slot>`.
-Therefore if we would attach `slot` attributes without creating `<slot name="_">` elements, we would hide all elements by default.
+Therefore if we would attach `slot` attributes without creating named `<slot ...>` elements, we would hide all elements by default.
 4. Default slot (`<slot></slot>`) is now served from server-side for default `declarative-shadow-dom` -

     don't add it by yourself.